-This study reflects others that have reported parents having a changed outlook on life (Scallan et al., 2011), identifying things which were considered important before but were not important now such as becoming less materialistic and selfish (Kenny & McGilloway 2007), learning patience and how to advocate (Skotko et al 2011).
+This study reflects others that have reported parents having a changed outlook on life (Scallan et al., 2011), identifying things that were considered important before but were not important now, such as becoming less materialistic and selfish (Kenny and McGilloway, 2007), learning patience and how to advocate (Skotko et al 2011).
 As found in other studies, parents described themselves as becoming better people with changes in their personal beliefs and values (Kearney and Griffin, 2001) and having a greater sense of personal fulfilment (Rapanaro et al., 2008).
-Three parents described how they now 'live for the day', and consistent with other findings they enjoyed the 'simple things in life' (Kenny & McGilloway 2007) like just seeing the child happy (Grant et al., 1998).
-This is consistent with meaning-focussed coping, where aspects of life move up or down in priority, allowing individuals to focus on what matters most and letting go of things that are no longer considered important, deciding 'there are more important things in life' and taking actions to alter some aspect of the 'self' such as changing career paths.
-Positive reappraisal enabled the parents to reorder their priorities, reconsider their global beliefs, revise their goals and sense of meaning in life which provided them with a renewed sense of purpose and a 'new or changed perspective on life' (Park, 2010, Wrosch, 2010).
+Three parents described how they now 'live for the day', and consistent with other findings they enjoyed the 'simple things in life' (Kenny and McGilloway, 2007) like just seeing the child happy (Grant et al., 1998).
+This is consistent with meaning-focused coping, where aspects of life move up or down in priority, allowing individuals to focus on what matters most and letting go of things that are no longer considered important, deciding 'there are more important things in life' and taking actions to alter some aspect of the 'self' such as changing career paths.
+Positive reappraisal enabled the parents to reorder their priorities, reconsider their global beliefs and revise their goals and sense of meaning in life which provided them with a renewed sense of purpose and a 'new or changed perspective on life' (Park, 2010; Wrosch, 2010).

-Religion and spirituality play a crucial role in the meaning-making process as they are a core aspect of global meaning with individuals reappraising their situation as an opportunity for spiritual growth and feeling closer or reconnecting to God (Park & Folkman 1997, Park 2013).
-Faith, religious beliefs or spirituality have all been identified as coping mechanisms related to psychological adjustment to stress (Pargament et al.,1998) and this can also provide psychological and emotional support from others, such as members of the church (Skinner et al., 2001).
+Religion and spirituality play a crucial role in the meaning-making process as they are a core aspect of global meaning with individuals reappraising their situation as an opportunity for spiritual growth and feeling closer or reconnecting to God (Park, 2013; Park and Folkman, 1997).
+Faith, religious beliefs or spirituality have all been identified as coping mechanisms related to psychological adjustment to stress (Pargament et al., 1998), and this can also provide psychological and emotional support from others such as members of the church (Skinner et al., 2001).
 Although some parents in this study spoke about spiritual growth, increased religiosity and spirituality, this was one of the least reported positive aspects.

-Increased personal strength and the personal growth have been identified in a number of qualitative studies (Stainton & Besser 1998, Kearney & Griffin 2001, Greer et al. 2006, Rapanaro et al. 2008, Skotko et al. 2011, Kimura & Yamazaki 2013).
-This theme has also been identified as significant in a number of quantitative studies containing a measure relating specifically to 'personal/emotional growth and maturity' (Hastings et al. 2002, Hastings et al. 2005, Greer et al. 2006, Foster et al. 2010, Lakhani et al. 2013, Vilaseca et al. 2014).
-In a quantitative study comparing mothers and fathers, mothers reported higher personal growth (Vilaseca et al., 2013) and a longitudinal study found that mothers of children with intellectual disabilities were more likely to perceive their parental role as a 'challenge' which then became the dominant issue in their lives (Pelchat et al., 2003).
+Increased personal strength and personal growth have been identified in a number of qualitative studies (Greer et al., 2006; Kearney and Griffin, 2001; Kimura and Yamazaki, 2013; Rapanaro et al., 2008; Skotko et al., 2011; Stainton and Besser, 1998).
+This theme has also been identified as significant in a number of quantitative studies containing a measure relating specifically to 'personal/emotional growth and maturity' (Foster et al., 2010; Greer et al. 2006; Hastings et al., 2002, 2005; Lakhani et al., 2013; Vilaseca et al., 2014).
+In a quantitative study comparing mothers and fathers, mothers reported higher personal growth (Vilaseca et al., 2013) and a longitudinal study found that mothers of children with intellectual disabilities were more likely to perceive their parental role as a 'challenge', which then became the dominant issue in their lives (Pelchat et al., 2003).